Academic Policies

 Appeal Process

-Graduate or professional students who have been dismissed from their program and had their appeal denied by the program may only appeal to the Provost's Office if they believe that the program’s appeal process was not properly followed.
-If that is the case, the student will present an argument in writing to the Provost's Office.
+Graduate or professional students who have been dismissed from their program and had their appeal denied by the program may only appeal to the Academic Office if they believe that the program’s appeal process was not properly followed.
+If that is the case, the student will present an argument in writing to the Academic Office.
 The Chief Academic Officer or designee will examine the request, and if s/he ascertains that due process was not followed, s/he may return the appeal to the program for reconsideration.
 This decision will be communicated to the student within 10 working days of receiving the request.

 All dismissed students may appeal a decision to the President of the University (if at Mequon) or to the Chief Administrative Officer (if at Ann Arbor) in writing within 5 working days of the decision only if they can demonstrate that due process was not followed.